The Basics of Nervous System Regulation: Embracing Your Unique Path.

 Grounding and Soothing Practices

-These tools are especially useful when you’re wanting a mindfulness based practice that will focus on down-regulating the nervous system.
-(A quick caveat: this style of down regulating practice is heavily used in nervous system work HOWEVER it is not always the right or best choice!
-Sometimes we need mindfulness-based activities that match our energy when we are activated - more on this below):
+These tools are especially useful when you’re wanting a mindfulness-based practice that will focus on down-regulating the nervous system.
+This style of down regulating practice is heavily used in nervous system work HOWEVER it is not always the right or best choice!
+Sometimes we need mindfulness-based activities that will match our energy when we are feeling activated!:

-• Restorative Activities: Cozying up with a blanket, taking a bath, or listening to calming music.
+• Restorative Rest: Cozying up with a blanket, taking a bath, having a sauna, or listening to calming music.
+Try to avoid screen time or multi-tasking, instead tuning into and paying attention to your experience of rest.

 Energizing and Engaging Practices

 For some people, activation is sometimes best addressed by engaging with challenge, excitement, or novelty.
-These activities when done mindfully can honour the energy in your body or mind while also supporting you in strengthening your mind/body connection and encouraging presence (which is a key ingredient in regulating a nervous system):
+These activities when done mindfully can meet the energy in your body or mind while also supporting you in strengthening your mind/body connection and encouraging presence, which helps regulate the nervous system:

-• Play and Adventure: Try something slightly out of your comfort zone, like playing an intense sport, joining a dance class, or climbing a rock wall.
+• Play and Adventure: Try something slightly out of your comfort zone, like a new type of kinky play, intense sport, or other physical challenge that is novel and challenging.

-• High-Energy Movement: Go for a run, take a cold plunge, or do something physically challenging like lifting weights or hiking a steep trail.
+• High-Energy Movement: Go for a run, lift weights, take a cold plunge, or do something physically challenging that gets your heart rate up and body moving.

 • Engaging Your Brain: Solve a complex puzzle, try a new creative project, or start learning something that excites you, like a language or skill.